JohnCoene/javascript-for-r/_book/1-01-intro-introduction.md

 ## Methods {#intro-methods}

-Though perhaps not obvious at first, all of the packages used as examples in the previous section interfaced with R very differently.
+Though perhaps not evident at first, all of the packages used as examples in the previous section interfaced with R very differently.
 As we'll discover, there many ways in which one can blend JavaScript with R, generally the way to go about it is dictated by the nature of what is to be achieved.

 Let's list the methods available to us to blend JavaScript with R before covering them each in-depth in their own respective chapter later in the book.

 ### V8 {#intro-v8}

 [V8](https://github.com/jeroen/v8) by Jeroen Ooms is an R interface to Google's JavaScript engine.
-It will let you run JavaScript code directly from R and get the result back, it even comes with an interactive console.
+It will let you run JavaScript code directly from R and get the result back; it even comes with an interactive console.
 This is the way the lawn package used in a previous example internally interfaces with the turf.js library.

 ```r